techidaily/site-change-location/source/_posts/in-2024-5-best-route-generator-apps-you-should-try-on-xiaomi-redmi-note-12t-pro-drfone-by-drfone-virtual-android.md

 ![bypass the blacklist of games](https://images.wondershare.com/drfone/article/2019/09/fake-gps-joystick-12.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/pRR3Oq03EuE?si=ZTy8-WH0AesA9zRh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part 4: How to Use GPS Joystick to Fake Location on iPhone

 When you fake GPS Joystick location, you can double the joy in playing location-based games like Pokemon go, Ingress, Zombies, Run, Geocaching, etc. All these games make use of the phone location, and it will be quite interesting if you move on with exciting places worldwide.